 Science alone can't solve fairness debate on transgender athletes, says expert endocrinologist and UW professor

 Jun.
-1—In recent years, debate has gripped society regarding whether it is fair to allow transgender women participate in women's sports.
+2—In recent years, debate has gripped society regarding whether it is fair to allow transgender women to participate in women's sports.
 One University of Washington professor believes an answer to the debate cannot be found in science or simple biology.

 According to Dr. Bradley Anawalt, the science of whether transgender women have an advantage in sports remains up in the air.
 But even if studies showed crystal-clear results, both sides of the debate would still have points to make over what kind of society we all want.